Home Compare CDNS vs RMD

 Cadence Design Systems vs ResMed: Which Stock Looks Stronger in 2026?

-ResMed holds the cleaner structural position, with the lead spread across valuation and growth.
-Cadence Design Systems does not offset that deficit through any equally strong structural edge elsewhere.
+ResMed holds the cleaner structural position, with growth as the main driver and valuation adding further support.
+Cadence Design Systems still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 Trajectory Similarity